ameer-ahmad/ameer-ahmad/README.md

 - 📖 I'm currently studying Software Engineering at Sheridan College!
 - 💻 I’m looking for Summer Internship Opportunities
 - 🥅 2021 Goals: Build more awesome projects!
-- ⚡ Fun fact: I love basketball
+- ⚡ Check out some of my work at ameerahmad.com

 ### Connect with me: